Amatofrancesco99/Steganography/README.md

    - choose the image on which steganography will be applied;
    - insert the name of the steganographed image;
    - add the _hidden message_.
+   - all steganographed images will be saved by default in [steganographedImages](https://github.com/Amatofrancesco99/Steganography/tree/main/steganographedImages) folder
 - `DECODE` you can read the message from a steganographed image.